Catholic Wedding

-for couples planning a Catholic wedding
+For couples planning a Catholic wedding

-Excerpts from the English translation of Rite of Marriage are copyright © 1969, International Committee on English in the Liturgy, Inc. All rights reserved.
-Individuals who wish to reproduce text from the Rite of Marriage for their own use (including reproduction in wedding programs) must follow the ICEL copyright permission procedures, which may be found at www.icelweb.org.
+Individuals who wish to reproduce text from The Order of Celebrating Matrimony for their own use (including reproduction in wedding programs) must follow the ICEL copyright permission procedures, which may be found at www.icelweb.org

-Blessing at the End of Mass
+Blessing at the Conclusion of the Celebration

-God the eternal Father keep you in love with each other,
+May God the eternal Father

-and be always in your home.
+and abide always in your home.

 Response: Amen.